icemiliang/vot/README.md

 The code has been tested on Ubuntu 16.04 with g++ 5.5.0

-Boost is mainly for I/O and is not necessary for using vot.
-You can skip it if you want to use vot as a library.
+Boost is mainly for I/O and is not necessary for using Vot.
+You can skip it if you want to use Vot as a library.

+Eigen 3.3.5 is provided in include/

 ## Options
 ```